-This Management's Discussion and Analysis (the "MD&A") provides relevant information on the operations and financial condition of Molten Metals Corp. (formerly Battery Elements Corp). (the "Company" or "Molten Metals") for the period ended December 31, 2021.
+This Management's Discussion and Analysis (the "MD&A") provides relevant information on the operations and financial condition of Molten Metals Corp. (formerly Battery Elements Corp.) (the "Company" or "Molten Metals") for the period ended June 30, 2022.

 The Company's activities are primarily directed towards acquisition and exploration of resource properties.

 The realization of amounts shown for resource properties is dependent upon the discovery of economically recoverable reserves and future profitable production or proceeds from the disposition of these properties.
 The carrying values of resource properties do not necessarily reflect their present or future values.

-The Company's certifying officers, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that these filings do not contain any untrue statement of material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which is it was made, with respect to the period covered by these filings, and these financial statements together with other financial information included in these filings, The Board of Directors' approves the financial statements and MD&A and ensures that management has discharged its financial responsibilities.
+he Company's certifying officers, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that these filings do not contain any untrue statement of material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which is it was made, with respect to the period covered by these filings, and these condensed interim consolidated financial statements together with other financial information included in these filings.

+The Board of Directors' approves the condensed interim consolidated financial statements and MD&A and ensures that management has discharged its financial responsibilities.
 The Board's review is accomplished principally through the Audit Committee, which meets periodically to review all financial reports, prior to filing.

-All monetary amounts in this MD&A and in the financial statements are expressed in Canadian dollars, unless otherwise stated.
+All monetary amounts in this MD&A and in the condensed interim consolidated financial statements are expressed in Canadian dollars, unless otherwise stated.
 Financial results are being reported in accordance with International Financial Reporting Standards ("IFRS").

-The MD&A should be read in conjunction with the Company's financial statements and notes thereto for the year ended December 31, 2021.
+The MD&A should be read in conjunction with the Company's financial statements and notes thereto for the period ended June 30, 2022.

 The Company is incorporated under the Business Corporations Act (British Columbia).
-Its registered and records office is located at 600 - 1090 West Georgia Street, Vancouver, British Columbia, V6E 3V7.
+Its registered and records office is located at 600 - 1090 West Georgia Street, Vancouver, British Columbia, V6E 3V7